 This page Aberglasney Gardens - Penlan Uchaf Garden

 A garden "lost in time", in the process of restoration.
 The house and garden lay abandoned for over 50 years, falling slowly into ruin.
 One of the interesting features is a yew tunnel planted in the 18th century.
 A cloister garden parapet allows you to walk along the top of the walls for views over the garden below.

-The garden surrounds a 19th century country house.
-Both formal and informal effects are evident, the informal is best seen in the walled garden and the woodland walks through the usual rhododendrons and a variety of unexpected tree species.
+This delightful garden surrounds a 19th century country house.
+A formal walled garden leads to woodland walks through massed rhododendrons and a variety of unexpected tree species.
 Best for rhododendrons and azaleas, and at its most colourful in April and May.